VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ### Parameters
 - `DeltaSeconds`: A `float` representing the time step for the simulation.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput`, where the results of the simulation are stored.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput`, where the results of the simulation are stored.

 ### Process
 1. **Time Delta Update**: The function begins by updating the `Output.DeltaTime` with `DeltaSeconds`.